AdityaMitra5102/FIDO-Payments/README.md

    family members of the user can use the security key.
 3. What are the system requirements for the user? – Any android phone with Google Chrome 89+ and NFC reader.
-4. What are the system requirements for the hospital? – Android device with Google Chrome 89+ and NFC reader.
-However, it is inconvenient for the hospital to use phone so any computer with NFC reader is supposed to work.
-Some laptops have NFC readers inbuilt, as well as USB NFC readers are available.
-5. How will the records be stored? – The records will be stored and recorded in the database of the concerned bank.
+5. How will the records be stored? – The records will be stored and recorded in the database.
      User may click on the appropriate option in order to view previous transactions history